Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Abstract

 \section{Abstract}

 Exploiting the fundamentally achromatic nature of gravitational lensing, we present a lens model for the massive galaxy cluster SMACS\,J0723.3$-$7323 (SMACS\,J0723, $z=0.388$) that significantly improves upon earlier work.
-Building on strong-lensing constraints identified in prior Hubble Space Telescope (HST) observations, the mass model utilizes 21 multiple-image systems, 16 of which were newly discovered in Early Release Observation (ERO) data from the James Webb Space Telescope (JWST).
-The resulting lens model maps the cluster mass distribution to an RMS spatial precision of \rms\ and is publicly available\footnote{\url{https://www.dropbox.com/sh/3iatmz5k4hafzqf/AAAh0JvLgpBVoLp6qsxYZkFGa?dl=0}}.
-Consistent with previous analyses, our study shows SMACS\,J0723.3$-$7323 to be well described by a single large-scale component centered on the location of the brightest cluster galaxy, however JWST data point to the need for two additional diffuse components west of the cluster, which in turn accounts for all the currently identified multiply imaged systems.
-A comparison of the galaxy distribution, the mass distribution, and gas distribution in the core of SMACS\,J0723 based on \HST, \JWST, and {\it Chandra} data reveals a fairly concentrated regular elliptical profile along with with tell-tale signs of recent merger activity, possibly proceeding aligned closely to our line of sight.
+Building on strong-lensing constraints identified in prior \emph{Hubble Space Telescope} (\emph{HST}) observations, the mass model utilizes 21 multiple-image systems, 17 of which were newly discovered in Early Release Observation (ERO) data from the \emph{James Webb Space Telescope} (\emph{JWST}).
+The resulting lens model maps the cluster mass distribution to an RMS spatial precision of \rms\ and is publicly available\footnote{\url{https://github.com/guillaumemahler/SMACS0723-mahler2022}}.
+Consistent with previous analyses, our study shows SMACS\,J0723.3$-$7323 to be well described by a single large-scale component centered on the location of the brightest cluster galaxy.
+However, satisfying all lensing constraints provided by the JWST data, the model point to the need for the inclusion of an additional, diffuse component west of the cluster.
+A comparison of the galaxy, mass, and gas distributions in the core of SMACS\,J0723 based on \HST, \JWST, and {\it Chandra} data reveals a concentrated regular elliptical profile along with tell-tale signs of a recent merger, possibly proceeding almost along our line of sight.
 The exquisite sensitivity of \JWST's NIRCAM reveals in spectacular fashion both the extended intra-cluster-light distribution and numerous star-forming clumps in magnified background galaxies.
-The high-precision lens model derived here for SMACS\,J0723$-$7323 demonstrates impressively the power of combining \HST\ and \JWST\ data for unprecedented studies of structure formation and evolution in the distant Universe.
+The high-precision lens model derived here for SMACS\,J0723$-$7323 demonstrates the unprecedented power of combining \HST\ and \JWST\ data for studies of structure formation and evolution in the distant Universe.